Firewise Designation in Lompoc Neighborhoods through HOAs

 There is a need to help homeowners prepare their homes for wildfire, particularly for lower income residents in vulnerable areas who lack resources or know how.

-Mapping Project to Identify Flammable Invasive Plant Species Across Large Land Holdings
+Identify and Map Flammable Invasive Plant Species Across Large Land Holdings

 The mapping of eucalyptus trees on large ranches (which has been identified as a source of concern for fire ignition) would help to reduce fire risk throughout the region.